Mazda Cosmo: Series HB (1981–1989)

-The Cosmo sedan was a badge engineered version of the Luce sedan, with the Cosmo coupe and sedan sold at an exclusive dealership called Mazda Auto, while the Luce was available as a sedan only, sold at previously established Japanese Mazda dealerships.
-All Cosmo-branded vehicles were installed with rotary engines only, while the Luce offered rotary, and piston-driven engines.
+Both the Cosmo sedan and four door hardtops were badge engineered versions of their respective Luce counterparts, with the Cosmo models sold at an exclusive dealership called Mazda Auto, while the Luce was sold at previously established Japanese Mazda dealerships.
 Later in 1991, Mazda Auto locations were renamed Eunos.
+The two door HB coupé however was only sold in Japan as a Cosmo.
+The range was facelifted in October 1983, at which time the fuel injected 13B-SI engine was introduced and the four-door hardtop switched from pop-up to fixed headlights.
+During 1984, the non-GT coupés also switched to fixed headlamps (domestic Japanese market; export markets differ in specifications and badge combinations).

-When the FC series Mazda Savanna RX-7 was introduced in 1986 internationally, this series Cosmo coupe retained its top position as Mazda's largest rotary powered personal luxury car, with a comfortable backseat, trunk, and every luxury amenity available, while adopting the retractable headlights from the RX-7.
+When the FC series Mazda Savanna RX-7 was introduced in 1986 internationally, this series Cosmo coupé retained its top position as Mazda's largest rotary powered personal luxury car, with a comfortable backseat, trunk, and every luxury amenity available, while adopting the retractable headlights from the RX-7.

 Mazda offered three different rotary engines for the HB series.
-A 12A-6PI (for "six-port induction"), 12A-turbo and 13B-RESI, with all using electronic multiport fuel injection.
-The latter available with automatic transmission only.
-The 1982 12A-turbo Cosmo coupé was officially the fastest production car in Japan until being overtaken by the FJ20ET powered R30 Skyline RS.
+These are the 12A-6PI (for "six-port induction"), 12A-turbo, and the 13B-RESI, with all three using electronic multiport fuel injection.
+The latter was available with th automatic transmission only.
+The 1982 12A-turbo Cosmo coupé was officially the fastest production car in Japan until being overtaken by the FJ20ET-powered R30 Skyline RS.
+Due to durability issues, the turbo did not benefit from the six-port induction used on the naturally aspirated 12A, a system which lowered emissions, sound levels, and fuel consumption while also increasing power.

 The rotary engine had financial advantages to Japanese consumers in that the engine displacement remained below 1.5 litres, a significant determination when paying the Japanese annual road tax which kept the obligation affordable to most buyers, while having more power than the traditional inline engines.

-The HB Cosmo & Luce names were used in Japan, with the 929 being the export version (which was not available with the rotary engine options).
-While the Luce was updated in 1986, the Cosmo variant remained in production at a trickle until 1989.
+The HB Cosmo and Luce names were used in Japan, with the 929 being the export version (which was not available with the rotary engine options).
+While the HB Luce and Cosmo Saloon were discontinued in 1986, both Cosmo hardtops remained in production at a trickle until 1989.